 Maintain Financial Sustainability

-Budgets (Short and Long-Term)
+a) Budgets (Short and Long-Term)

 Correctional Industry programs must always have a focus on the future.
 Monitoring market trends and identifying opportunities is essential in understanding when investments should be made in particular business units.

 The three primary types of financial statements useful to manage a financially self-sustaining organization are:

 · Statements of Cash Flow

 Monthly P&L statements must adhere to GAAP and need to be generated and tracked by your fiscal department and distributed to executive, operational, and sales management staff for analysis and adjustments in operations/sales.
 Managers at every level should be able to read and interpret financial results so that trends, threats, and opportunities can be identified and acted upon as quickly as possible.
 Footnotes should be included as part of these statements to explain current vs. past results and unexpected variances which will assist in proper assessment of future expectations upon which to make decisions.

 Revenue streams are the channels through which money flows into an organization.
 Self-sustaining CIs must rely primarily on sales of products and services.

 Sufficient operating funds should be maintained to pay monthly expenditures and purchase raw materials and goods to efficiently run business operations.

 One of the biggest factors affecting cash flow is the cash conversion cycle – the period of time beginning with initial outlay of cash for raw materials and ending with receipt of payment for goods or services provided.
 For many CI’s, this can be a longer period than expected (or experienced in the private sector) due to governmental customers’ rules and regulations for processing payments, CI’s raw material procurement requirements, production capabilities, incarcerated individual staffing, delivery timelines, collection capabilities, etc.